Decorate for Dia de los Muertos with These Shops from Mexico

 If you’re new to celebrating Dia de los Muertos, try shopping from these authentic Mexican retailers to decorate your altar.

 A common misconception about Dia de los Muertos is that it’s the Mexican version of Halloween.
-In fact, for the first-time celebrators out there, Dia de los Muertos, or Day of the Dead, honors late family, friends, and community members who have passed through a colorful, happy holiday.
-Instead of a day of mourning, people commemorate life.
+In fact, Dia de los Muertos, or Day of the Dead, is a colorful, happy holiday that honors late family, friends, and community members.
+Instead of mourning, people commemorate life.

 Dia de los Muertos is celebrated all across the West in a variety of ways, both public and private.